jdersch/PERQemu/PERQemu/Readme.txt

     This "experiments" branch is a pretty major divergence from the PERQemu master.
-The skeezicsb/master should track the original jdersch/master but will occaisionally incorporate a few tweaks to make it work on the Mac and Mono.
+The skeezicsb/master should track the original jdersch/master but will occasionally incorporate a few tweaks to make it work on the Mac and Mono.
 During the summer of 2021, Josh began the work to add a "real Z80" to the I/O board to allow for PERQ-2 emulation, and made big changes to switch from WinForms to SDL2 for the display.
 AWESOME!